Barefoot Horse Info… What’s that all about then, hey?

-Follow the facebook or google+ page.
+Follow the facebook page.
 I have great plans for the future development of the site, so if you want to keep informed, follow the social media, and share it with your horsey friends so they can follow too.

 Tell people about it.
 Enthusiasm is infectious.
 The more you talk about it, the more people want to be involved.
 The more people are involved, the more effective the site will be.